 Three Pullman businesses sold alcohol to minors during compliance checks

 OLYMPIA - On Oct.
-26, 2012, three Pullman businesses failed liquor compliance checks conducted by the Washington State Liquor Control Board (WSLCB).
+26, 2012, three Pullman businesses failed liquor compliance checks conducted by the Washington State Liquor and Cannabis Board (WSLCB).
 Officers checked 13 businesses for sales/service of alcohol to minors.

 The three businesses were cited for selling alcohol to investigative aides working with officers.
 Two of the failed compliance checks were for selling beer or wine.
 One of the three licensees - Dissmore’s IGA - failed their compliance check by selling spirits to WSLCB investigative aides.